Doryski/notebook-react-app/Readme.md

 ## About

-This is a small notebook app.
+This is a basic notebook app.
 The data is stored in localStorage.

-## Demo

-Check the demo for project: https://doryski.github.io/notebook-react-app/
+**You can access the app here:** https://doryski.github.io/notebook-react-app/

-#### Available actions:
+### Available actions:

--   add note (when click add button, then confirming with checkmark)
+-   add note
--   remove note (when click trash button)
+-   edit note
--   edit note (when clicking note title or body)
+-   remove note
--   search for note (when clicking search/loop button)
+-   search for note

 ## Running project on your local machine